MaksimDzhangirov/backendBankExample/docs/part32-eng.md

 OK, next we have to specify the rule for ports.
 This service will listen to HTTP API requests, so the protocol is `TCP`, then, `80` is the port, on which the service will listen to incoming requests.
-And finally, the target port is the port of the container, where the requests will be sent to.
+And finally, the `targetPort` is the port of the container, where the requests will be sent to.
 In our case, the container port is `8080`, as we've specified in the `deployment` file.
-So I'm gonna change this target port value to 8080 in `service` file.
+So I'm gonna change this target port value to `8080` in `service` file.

 ```yaml
 spec: